zberkom/syllabus/2014/lesson_01/README.md

 Welcome to your first assignment!
 We are going to be following an unusual course to learn programming: first, we're going to learn our tools.
-You're going to learn how to use Git and Github in this lesson today.
+You're going to learn how to use Git and Github in this lesson.

 ## Assignment 1
 **Due**: Thursday, April 10